Life Insurance

 Putting your foot on the property ladder is often one of the biggest financial life events New Zealanders experience.
 Beyond the deposit and legal fees, “must-do” renovations and unexpected maintenance bills soon crop up after you move in.
 Make sure your budget can handle both the initial outlay and ongoing home-ownership costs like rates and insurance.

 When you take on debt, it’s important to think about how you might be able to take care of it in order to retain the asset (your house).
-You may want to consider the how you could help and support yourself if you are having trouble servicing your debt:
+You may want to consider how you could help support yourself if you're having trouble servicing your debt:

 • Mortgage Repayment Cover to cover your mortgage repayments.
 This provides a regular monthly benefit to help cover your mortgage repayments, rent or to compensate you for lost income if you were to become disabled as a result of illness or injury.